Shackleton's Tigerfishing Lodge

 Shackleton's Lodge

 Meals: The Lodge is renowned for its great home-cooked meals, with fresh vegetables from their garden.
-Tea, coffee, fresh-baked rusks (biscuits) are available all day long.
+Tea, coffee, and fresh-baked rusks (biscuits) are available all day.
 A breakfast of cereal, yogurt, and fruit is served at 6:00 a.m.
 Lunch is more of a brunch taken at the Lodge – toast, eggs, bacon, sausage, and fruit.
 Afternoon tea and cake are served at about 2:00 p.m. before returning to fishing at 2:30.
 Buffet-style dinners feature a meat dish, salad, veggies, and potatoes or rice.
 Plus, nightly desserts.
 Meals can be taken on the sundowner deck or in the large dining room area.
 The Lodge caters to all dietary needs.

 Tea Time at the Lodge